Ericsson/CodeCompass/doc/deps.md

 # Build Environment
 We build CodeCompass in a Linux environment.
-Currently, Ubuntu Long-Term Support releases are the main targets: Ubuntu 22.04 LTS (and Ubuntu 24.04 LTS is planned).
+Currently, Ubuntu Long-Term Support releases are the main targets: Ubuntu 22.04 LTS and Ubuntu 24.04 LTS.

 We also provide a Docker image that can be used as developer environment to CodeCompass.
 See its usage [in a seperate document](/docker/README.md).